-- Unplug the saw.
-Raise the arm to the upper position and raise the lower guard (A) as far as possible. - 3.
-Loosen, but do not remove quard bracket screw (B) until the bracket can be raised far enough to access the blade screw.
-Lower guard will remain raised due to the position of the - guard bracket screw.
-4. Depress the spindle lock button (C) while carefully rotating the saw blade by hand until the lock engages - 5.
-Keeping the button depressed, use the other hand and the wrench provided (D) to loosen the blade screw.
-(Turn clockwise, left-hand threads.) - 6.
-Remove the blade screw (E), outer blade clamp (F), and blade (G).
-The 1 (25.4mm) blade adapter (H), if used, and the inner blade clamp (I), may be left on the spindle.
+- Unplug the saw - Raise the arm to the upper position and raise the lower guard (A) as far as possible.
+Loosen, but do not remove guard bracket screw (B) until the bracket can be raised far enough to access the blade screw.
+Lower guard will remain raised due to the position of the guard bracket screw. - 4.
+Depress the spindle lock button (C) while carefully rotating the saw blade by hand until the - ix engages.

+eping the button depressed, use the other hand and the wrench provided (D) to loose blade screw.
+(Turn clockwise, left-hand threads.) - Remove the blade screw (E), outer clamp washer (F), blade (G) and blade adapter (H), if used.
+The inner clamp washer (I), may be left on the spindle.

-NOTE: For blades with a blade hole of 5/8" (15.88 mm), the 1" (25.4 mm) blade adapter is not used
+NOTE: For blades with a blade hole of 5/8" (15.88 mm), the 1" (25.4 mm) blade adapter (H)